 1. Perception of Reality

 Selfactualizing people distinguish far more easily than most the fresh, concrete, and idiographic from the generic, abstract, and categorised.
-The consequence is that they live more in the real world of nature than in the human-made mass of concepts, abstractions, expectations, beliefs, and stereotypes that most people confuse with the world.
-They are therefore far more apt to perceive what is there rather than their own wishes, hopes, fears, anxieties, their own theories and beliefs, or those of their cultural group.
+Thereby they live more in the real world of nature than in the human-made mass of concepts, abstractions, expectations, beliefs, and stereotypes that most people confuse with the world.

-"Our healthy subjects are generally unthreatened and unfrightened by the unknown, being therein quite different from average people.
-They accept it, are comfortable with it, and, often are even more attracted by it than by the known.
-They not only tolerate the ambiguous and unstructured; they like it.
+"Our healthy subjects are generally unthreatened and unfrightened by the unknown, being therein quite different from average people. . .

-These people, it is true, are the intellectuals . . . without defects, and discovering . . . they do not organize, dichotomize, or categorise prematurely.
-They do not try for truths out of needs for certainty, safety, definiteness, and order, such as we see in brain-injured patients or in compulsive-obsessive neurotics.
-When the situation calls for it, they can be comfortably disorderly, sloppy, anarchic, chaotic, vague, doubtful, uncertain, indefinite, approximate, inexact, or inaccurate (all, at certain moments in science, art, or life in general, quite desirable).
+These people, it is true, are the intellectuals . . . without defects, and discovering . . . they do not organize, dichotomize, or categorise prematurely. . . .
+When the situation calls for it, they can be comfortably disorderly, sloppy, anarchic, chaotic, vague, doubtful, uncertain, indefinite, approximate, inexact, or inaccurate, at certain moments in science, art, or life in general, quite desirable).

-Hm.
-At this point a disorderly, sloppy, uncertain and inaccurate fellow may see she could be among the best, the cream of the cream, and that it matters above much else to be like that in "the right place, at the right time" and in fit situations and not be degraded.
-We have the memorable saying by Werner von Braun also: "Basic research is what I am doing when I don't know what I am doing.
-(In an interview in the New York Times, 16 December 1957).
+Note.
+At this point Maslow agrees much with the comments on his thinking above.
+He might have pinpointed that a disorderly, sloppy, uncertain and inaccurate fellow may be among the best, the cream of the cream, and that it matters above much else to be like that in "the right place, at the right time" and in fit situations and not be degraded or demoted.